op-amp/python-cheatsheets/py-Data.md

 * The elements are not indexed
 * Two elements cannot be identical in a set
 * The elements cannot be mutable objects
-* A single element is not mutable
-* A set is dynamic
+* A set is dynamic and mutable

 ### Common Manipulations